 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of patients who were prescribed antianxiety medications.
-These medications are generally used to treat patients experiencing depression or anxiety.
+This indicates the percent of patients given antianxiety drugs.
+Antianxiety drugs are administered to patients suffering from depression or anxiety.

 Managing Depression Among Residents